aidenseay/cs386-a2-2/team.md

 # Worksheet 2-2 Team
 ## Teammates
-1. Aiden Seay - Manager
+### 1. Aiden Seay - Manager
+My name is Aiden and I am studying computer science here at NAU.
+I like to swim and solve the rubiks cube.

-2. Aiden Seay - Reflector
+### 2. Aiden Seay - Reflector
+My name is Aiden and I am studying computer science here at NAU.
+I like to swim and solve the rubiks cube.

-3. Aiden Seay - Recorder
+### 3. Aiden Seay - Recorder
+My name is Aiden and I am studying computer science here at NAU.
+I like to swim and solve the rubiks cube.

-4. Aiden Seay - Presenter
+### 4. Aiden Seay - Presenter
+My name is Aiden and I am studying computer science here at NAU.
+I like to swim and solve the rubiks cube.